LLNL/Abmarl/docs/src/overview.rst

 The :ref:`OpenSpielWrapper <api_openspiel_wrapper>` enables integration with OpenSpiel.
 OpenSpiel support turn-based and simultaneous simulations, which Abmarl provides through its :ref:`TurnBasedManager <api_turn_based>` and :ref:`AllStepManager <api_all_step>`.
-OpenSpiel algorithms expect `TimeStep` objects as output, which include the observations, rewards, and step type.
+OpenSpiel algorithms interact with the simulation through `TimeStep` objects, which include the observations, rewards, and step type.
 Among the observations, it expects a list of legal actions available to each agent.
 The OpenSpielWrapper converts output from the underlying simulation to the expected format.
 A TimeStep output typically looks like this:

 .. code-block:: python